VectorInstitute/kaleidoscope/CONTRIBUTING.md

 ## CI/CD coming soon, So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase
-- CI/CD coming soon.
+- We actively welcome your pull requests:
+  - Fork the repo and create your branch from `develop`.
+  - If you've added code that should be tested, add tests.
+  - If you've changed APIs, update the documentation.
+  - Ensure the test suite passes.
+  - Make sure your code lints.
+  - Issue that pull request!

 ## Any contributions you make will be under the MIT Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](https://github.com/VectorInstitute/lingua/blob/main/LICENSE) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [MIT License](LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/VectorInstitute/lingua/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by [opening a new issue](https://github.com/VectorInstitute/lingua/issues/new/choose); it's that easy!

 ## Write bug reports with detail, background, and sample code